bumbac/dmf2/IMPLEMENTATION_PLAN.md

 - Runtime workflow selection through CLI/bootstrap and workflow-derived initial session plans
 - Goal-shaped stage evaluation results with provider-backed evaluation support and per-stage evaluation mode overrides
 - Planner read-only analysis permissions for file reads and shell commands
+- Reviewer validation permissions for file reads and shell-command inspection without project file writes
 - Live Azure tool-calling compatibility fixes for multi-turn tool replay and strict tool schemas
 - Workflow-defined agent assignment with arbitrary stage names and no stage-role coupling in agent definitions
 - Artifact persistence to PostgreSQL plus file-backed copies under `runtime/artifacts/**`, with persisted `file_path` references and `storage_kind`
+- Cross-stage context propagation from persisted messages, progress, artifacts, and historical tool outputs
 - Explicit fake-provider-based tests instead of a checked-in stub runtime backend
 - Tests covering core registry, prompting, persistence, permissions, and orchestration behavior

 Implemented but intentionally simplified:

-- The `AgentRunner` now supports iterative provider turns and feeds tool results back into the provider, and the live Azure path has been validated through staged sessions, but the checked-in migration workflow still does not reliably produce deliverable files
+- The `AgentRunner` now supports iterative provider turns and feeds tool results back into the provider, and historical tool outputs are replayed into later stages as system context rather than native tool-role messages
 - `run_task_agent` now spawns a true child session and returns a structured task result, but task semantics still reuse the parent stage context and there are not yet dedicated lineage tables
 - Summary generation is a simple rolling summary over recent messages, not model-generated compaction
 - Tool discoverability exists in code, but there is not yet an external session API or event stream surface
-- Stage evaluation is now routed through an evaluator service and can use provider-based judgment, but the evaluator evidence and prompt are still too permissive for the migration workflow
+- Stage evaluation is now routed through an evaluator service and can use provider-based judgment, with prior-stage progress and artifacts included in evaluation context, but the evaluator evidence and prompt are still too permissive for the migration workflow
 - Artifact prompts now expose title, content, file reference, and a load hint, but artifact authoring conventions such as chunk labeling are still guided by prompt instructions rather than enforced by tool schema
-- The checked-in SQL migration example can be invoked through the CLI and the agents do inspect the checked-in input files, but the workflow still tends to stall before writing Oracle migration outputs and grounded validation evidence
+- The checked-in SQL migration example can now be invoked through the CLI, the agents inspect the checked-in input files, and the workflow writes Oracle-oriented SQL outputs, but grounded validation evidence and output conventions are still weaker than the target contract

 Not yet implemented: